augustoamerico/expenses_fetcher/HowToContribute.md

 - Add a new sink (repository)
   - Implement IRepository; look at GoogleSheetRepository for range read/write, dedupe, metadata helpers.
   - Keep output row schema and labels consistent with config.
+  - If deprecating a sink, prefer:
+    - Keep code intact (backwards compatibility)
+    - Gate in configuration_parser with a feature flag and fail-fast error when disabled
+    - Document the flag and migration path in README/PR
 - Enhance Google Sheets integration
   - Add helper reads/writes in GoogleSheetRepository for Data sheet ranges (categories, category types, last dates, offsets).
   - Add utilities to precompute helper columns (YearMonth, BudgetJoiner) if desired.